Energy drinks, the next best revitalizing beverage known to mankind since the discovery of coffee.

 How do energy drinks work?

-So, what makes energy drinks different from sodas and sports drinks?
+So what makes healthy energy drinks different from sodas and sports drinks?
 They contain ingredients that are actually useful to the body.

-Here are a few of the ingredients that are found in most energy drinks available on the market today .
-These ingredients can help improve energy, increase clarity and focus.
+Here are a few of the ingredients that are found in many energy drinks available on the market today .
+These ingredients can help improve energy, increase clarity and focus:

 A decongestant that is used for the temporary relief of shortness of breath, wheezing or chest tightness due to asthma.
 Ephedrine is added to energy drinks because it can be used as a stimulant that effects the central nervous system.
 It is often seen in weight loss products, however there have been concerns about the damaging effects ephedrine can have on the heart.

 This is a natural amino acid that is produced by the body.
 It can help to regulate your heart beat and ease muscle contractions.
-Experts are unsure about all the effects that taurine has on the body, however studies have shown that it can be used as an antioxidant, and could even have a sedative effect .
-Which sounds strange considering it is an active ingredient in some of the most popular energy drinks around.
+Experts are unsure about all the effects that taurine has on the body, however studies have shown that it can be used as an antioxidant (like camu camu), and could even have a sedative effect (like chamomile) .

 This is a natural stimulant that is derived from a shrub which can be found in the countries of Brazil and Venezuela.
 Guarana contains caffeine as well as theophylline and theobromine which are also similar to caffeine .